NFDI4Chem/nmrxiv-nodejs-microservice/README.md

   "images"    : {"id":string,"image":string}[]

 }
+The `source` attribute contains an array of spectra files relative paths.
 The `spectra` attribute contains an array of spectra (1D and 2D).
 The `molecules` attribute contains an array of molecules.
 The `version` attribute contains the current version of the data which is crucial for data migration in NMRium